10 newspapers hot off the press in November

 Lens on love

-Gather Around, a global community of analogue wedding photographers, invited members to share their favourite shots, which founder Caitlin Taylor compiled into this digital mini keepsake.
+Gather Around Film, a global community of analogue wedding photographers, invited members to share their favourite shots, which founders Caitlin Taylor and Margaret Wroboleski compiled into this digital mini keepsake.
 The result highlights the community’s diversity and artistry.

 gather around